decred/dcrdex/docs/wiki/DEX-Trading-Account-Management.md

     <img src="./images/dex-account-settings.png" width="360">

-3. On the DEX account settings page, click `Export Account`.
+3. On the DEX account settings view, click `Export Account`.
 4. Select the directory where you want to save the `.json` file.
 Make sure to keep your exported account file safe.